dangirsh/libjulia.el/README.md

 ## Requirements

+-   Emacs Lisp experience.
+There is currently very little use of this package other than to aid in developing Emacs Lisp facilities for Julia.
--   Emacs 25+ that you can compile from source.
+-   Emacs 25+ that you can build from source.
--   Julia 1.0+
+-   A `libjulia.so` from Julia 1.0+.
+    -   I have this in `/usr/local/lib` after building Julia from source with `prefix=/usr/local`.
--   Perserverance.
+-   Perseverance.
 This is not (yet) a 1-click install.

 **NOTE: This has only been tested on Ubuntu 16.04.5 with Emacs 27.0.5 and Julia 1.0.2**.